hyperledger/indy-node/docs/README.md

 # Documentation README
-Check out the node docs at http://indy.readthedocs.io/projects/node
+Check out the sdk docs at http://indy.readthedocs.io/projects/node

-Learn more about how our docs are built and maintained at http://indy.readthedocs.io/en/latest/docs.html
+Learn more about how our docs are built and maintained at http://hyperledger-indy.readthedocs.io/en/latest/docs.html

 ## How to Add Documentation
 For new features and pull requests, maintainers should make sure that the **contributor has added an explanation for their changes in the docs folder before merging the PR.**

-Contributors should write an addition to a current file or add a new file to the docs/source/ folder that explains what their feature is and how it works.
+Contributors should add a new file to the docs/source/ folder or write an addition to a current file that explains what their feature is and how it works.
 If needed, they may also add a link to more technical README's located nearer to the code.

 Whenever additions are made to the docs, make sure to update the `index.rst` in whichever folder the file has been added, and build the docs locally to confirm they work (TODO: add the `sphinx-build` command to our CI/CD flow).